trueberryless/the-thinking-hub/src/content/posts/criminal-thinking.md

 ---

-_Coming up in Part 3: We examine the "Opportunity" that lets these attacks happen—from the persistence of "Zero Day" vulnerabilities and bad code to the looming threat of AI-generated exploits._
+_Coming up in Part 3: We examine the "Opportunity" that lets these attacks happen — from the persistence of "Zero Day" vulnerabilities and bad code to the looming threat of AI-generated exploits._

 ## Part 3: The Opportunity Landscape – Zero Days, Policy Failures, and AI